 Let’s start with the basics.
 A traditionally Hindu festival, Holi has gained popularity around the globe as a celebration of spring’s arrival.
-Most popular in India and Nepal, Holi is celebrated for two days, beginning on the full moon of March, called Purnima (Full Moon Day).
-This year, Holi begins the evening of March 12 and lasts through the night on March 13.
+Most popular in India and Nepal, Holi is celebrated for two days, beginning on the full moon of March, called Purnima [Full Moon Day].

 The whole festival is rooted in celebrating the triumph of good over bad, and we’ll get to the reason why later.
 Holi is all about destroying your inner evils, repairing broken relationships, and celebrating goodness.
-All day long on Holi (known as Rangwali Holi), people take to the streets for the festival of colors, showering everyone they encounter in colored powder and water.
+On the second day of Holi celebrations (known as Rangwali Holi), people take to the streets for the festival of colors, showering everyone they encounter in colored powder and water.
 It’s wild, vibrant, and a total free-for-all.

 Let’s go back to the beginning — all the way back.
-There is evidence of Holi celebrations that predate Christ by several centuries, although it has changed significantly over time.
+There is evidence of Holi celebrations taking place several centuries before common era, although it has changed significantly over time.
 Historians have found reference to Holi depicted in paintings on the walls of ancient temples of medieval India, showing people dancing around a pool of colored water.
-While legends vary, the most popular understanding of Holi’s origins centers around Hiranyakashyap, a demon king Asura (a lord or a demigod) from the Puranic scriptures of Hinduism.
+While legends vary, the most popular understanding of Holi’s origins centers around Hiranyakashyap, the demon king Asura [a lord or a demigod] from the Puranic scriptures of Hinduism.

 As the story goes, Hiranyakashyap was a king who continually thirsted for more power.
 In his arrogance, he became fixated on gaining more worshippers, hoping that someday everyone would worship him.
-When he finds out that his own son, Prahlad, is a devoted worshipper for a different god, Lord Naarayana, he is livid.
-The king’s sister, Holika (Sound familiar?!), has a special power that allows her to survive fires without getting hurt.
+When he finds out that his own son, Prahlad, is a devoted worshipper to a different god, Lord Naarayana, he is livid.
+The king’s sister, Holika (sound familiar?), has a special power that allows her to survive fires without getting hurt.
 Knowing this, Hiranyakashyap commands her to take Prahlad with her into a fire, where he would perish and she would survive.

-As it turns out, her power only works if she is in the fire alone — Holika dies for her evil deed, and Prahlad is saved by god for his devotion.
-To this day, many people burn a Holika bonfire the night before Holi, where they gather around the bonfire and pray for their inner evils to be burned in the bonfire.
+As it turns out, her power only works if she is in the fire alone — Holika dies for her evil deed, and Prahlad is saved by a god for his devotion.
+To this day, many people burn a Holika bonfire the evening of the first day of Holi, where they gather around the bonfire and pray for their inner evils to be burned in the fire.

 Where do the colors come from?

-Now that we understand the origins of Holi, you might be asking yourself where the festival of colors comes into all of this.
-The all-day-color-carnival is actually a reenactment of a ritual that Hindu god Lord Krishna did with Hindu goddess Radha and other gopis (milk maids).
+Now that we understand the origins of Holi, you might be wondering where the festival of colors comes into all of this.
+The all-day color carnival is actually a reenactment of a ritual that the Hindu god Lord Krishna did with the Hindu goddess Radha and other gopis [milk maids].
 Their light-hearted, flirtatious game inspired the festival of colors now celebrated on Holi.

 Originally, the colors used in Holi were made from natural sources, like herbs and flowers.
 Today, the fluorescent blues, yellows, reds, and greens are usually synthetic, and they’re spread with water balloons, super soakers, or just by smearing it on others with your hands.